 As the dates rolled closer I started to realize just how foolish I was to think I could do two conferences at once.
 But then Blissdom Canada made some exciting announcements about additional excursions.
 I read the blurb for the Canadian Family magazine event and I wanted with all of my heart to attend.
 I thought to myself, if I get this excursion I will go, and if not I will try and sell my ticket.

-October arrived, I was off to Toronto, trying to somehow squeeze in not one but two blogging conferences.
 Once I was there, everyone I spoke to wished THEY were going on the magazine writing excursion.
 The jealousy was palatable.
 I heard all sorts of conspiracy theories on how folks were chosen based on favours or whatnaught.
 I almost felt guilty admitting that I was one of the lucky few.
-I felt like I had won the golden ticket.
-A trip inside Mr. Wonka's Factory, a chance to see how all that sweet candy is made.
+I felt like I had indeed won the golden ticket.
+A trip inside Mr. Wonka’s Factory, a chance to see how all that sweet candy is made.

 You see once upon a time I was a journalism student.
 Fresh out of highschool I took journalism at the local college and I lapped it up, I loved it.
 That is until we hit the end of the first year, which is when they started emphasising how out-going a journalist needs to be.
 How we needed to be able to chase down our own stories, knock on people’s doors, get in their faces.
 I just couldn’t do it.
 At 19 year old I was so painfully shy that I was physically incapable of doing what they were asking.
 Despite my honour roll grades, I didn’t return for the second year of the program.